-Grant Lahood made his name directing a trio of short films whose stars ranged from speedy snails and troublesome mice to squabbling animal activists.
-After taking shorts The Singing Trophy and Lemming Aid to success at Cannes, Lahood has gone on to direct documentaries and two features — one of which (Kombi Nation) features an all human cast.
+Grant Lahood made his name with a trio of short films featuring speedy snails, troublesome mice and squabbling animal activists.
+After taking The Singing Trophy and Lemming Aid to success at the Cannes Film Festival, Lahood has gone on to direct documentaries, commercials and two feature films — one of which (Kombi Nation) features an all human cast.

 Les Andrews, QSM, began singing with the Kiwi Concert Party during World War II.
 After the war he studied at London’s Royal College of Music, and sang on BBC television.
 Back home he was one of the first faces on air when local television began transmitting, and later spent four years hosting quiz show Personality Squares.
 With his wife Sonia, he was a busy patron of the arts.
 Andrews died on 28 February 2014.